joangerard/webots-thesis/README.md

       This command will install all the project dependencies which are in the `requirements.txt` file.

-5. Go to the folder `webots-project/worlds` you will see two worlds:
+5. Go to the folder `webots-project/worlds` you will see several worlds where the experiments were made.
+The most interesting ones are:
-    * `pos-prediction-user.wbt`: This world has configured to run the robot controller inside the Webots tool.
+    * `pos-prediction-dev-complex-user.wbt`: This world has configured to run the robot controller inside the Webots tool.
-    * `pos-prediction-dev.wbt`: This world has configured to run the robot controller outside the Webots tool using an IDE or Python Command lines, etc.
+    * `pos-prediction-dev-complex-dev.wbt`: This world has configured to run the robot controller outside the Webots tool using an IDE or Python Command lines, etc.

     In this section the file called `pos-prediction-user.wbt` will be used.
 Open it with a double click should lunch the Webots application and the world will be load into it.